Criticalstone/time-to-go-home/README.md

 # time-to-go-home
 get home for ucks sake!

 This calculation is based on 8 hours working day with a 42 minute lunch break.
+To change this edit the variables in the script.

 ## Requirements
 python 3